 Often associated with his depictions of classical architecture, Tim's visceral style has been built on working outside in specific locations for an extended period of time.
 This has led to drawing projects of some of the world's most iconic buildings, including the Radcliffe Camera in Oxford, St Paul's in London, and the Colosseum in Rome.

 He exhibits around the country with Whitewall Galleries and Clarendon Fine Art, and has had solo exhibitions in London, Cheltenham, York and Bath.
 He also holds an annual exhibition of his work in Oxford alongside drawings and paintings by his wife, Mary Chamberlain.

-Tim now exhibits his work around the country with Whitewall Galleries and Clarendon Fine Art, as well as having annual exhibitions at his home in Oxford.
-He has work in over 50 public venues and has undertaken commissioned work for a host of clients including Rick Stein, Oxford University Press, Caspian, Sanctuary Group, The Curious Group of Hotels, The Classic Country Pub Design Company, Exscientia, Kingsway Music and Ecclesiastical.
+Tim's work is on display in over fifty public venues, and includes sixty drawings in the Old Parsonage Hotel in Oxford.
+He has undertaken commissioned work for a host of clients including Rick Stein, Oxford University Press, Caspian, Sanctuary Group, The Curious Group of Hotels, The Country Pub Design Company, Exscientia, Kingsway Music and Ecclesiastical.

 He currently moves between North Cornwall and Oxford, engaging much of his time drawing the cliffs and sea around Tregardock Beach, south of Tintagel.